dylan-yakson/soc-api/README.md

 # soc-api

+Crappy & unfinished.

-Crappy thing I made to predict peoples emotions from social media scraping and run some automated OSINT strategies
+Decent at predicting psychometrics from social media activity using a multi-modal approach though and runs some automated OSINT strategies like unsername enumeration, and facial recognition

 Also does some network analysis by putting images together from network activity stored in a pcap file Plan was to use images to detect malicious activity but never got around to it

-Decent at predicting psychometrics from social media activity using a multi-modal approach though
+Makes a local postgres server (assuming you are running debian lol..) and some other stuff to store the results

+works for numerous sites:
+  well kinda.. really only reddit, linkedin, and twitter

+  ...dont judge.